data-lessons/SQL-business/_episodes/02-sql-basic-queries.md

 ```
 Note that `BETWEEN` is inclusive, that is, invoices at 2017-01-01 and 2017-02-27 will be returned
 If you are interested at more cool things you can do with dates, heres the [Documentation](https://www.sqlite.org/lang_datefunc.html)

-## Order of execution

-Another note for ordering.
-We don’t actually have to display a column to sort by
-it.
-For example, let’s say we want the soda with Bottle_Retail_Price under $3 and sort by their id, but
-we only want to see Item_Description and Bottle_Cost.

-    SELECT Item_Description, Bottle_Cost
-    FROM item_info
-    WHERE Bottle_Retail_Price < 3
-    ORDER BY item_id;

-We can do this because sorting occurs earlier in the computational pipeline than
-field selection.

-The computer is basically doing this:

-1. Filtering rows according to WHERE
-2. Sorting results according to ORDER BY
-3. Displaying requested columns or expressions.

-Clauses are written in a fixed order: `SELECT`, `FROM`, `WHERE`, then `ORDER
-BY`.
-It is possible to write a query as a single line, but for readability,
-we recommend to put each clause on its own line.

 > ## Challenge
 >